-Stage 2: Extraction of Star-shaped Sub-graphs from VN: Next, we randomly pick a VNode $\bar{v} \in \bar{V}$ and embed \bar{v} with its incident VLinks.
+Stage 2 (Extraction of Star-Shaped Sub-Graphs From VN): Next, we randomly pick a VNode $\bar{v} \in \bar{V}$ and embed \bar{v} with its incident VLinks.
 Embedding \bar{v} 's incident links entails embedding its neighbors as well.
 This means that we are embedding a star-shaped subgraph of the VN at each iteration.
+Incremental embedding of star subgraphs was performed to jointly embed nodes and links of the VN as much as possible (i.e., to address the second challenge from Section V-A).
 To achieve this, we begin by mapping our current VNode \bar{v} , i.e., the center of the star to a random IP node in its location constraint set (denoted as source in the following).
-Then we construct a flow network in such a way that the paths contributing to a min-cost max-flow in the flow network correspond to the embedding of the VLinks incident to \bar{v} .
+Then we construct a flow network in such a way that the paths contributing to a min-cost maxflow in the flow network correspond to the embedding of the VLinks incident to \bar{v} .

-Stage 3: Addition of Meta-Nodes: We create a flow network by replacing every link in the collapsed graph with directional links in both directions.
+Stage 3 (Addition of Meta-Nodes): We create a flow network by replacing every link in the collapsed graph with directional links in both directions.
 Then, $\forall \bar{u} \in \mathcal{N}(\bar{v})$, we add a meta-node in the flow network that we connect to every node in $\mathcal{L}(\bar{u})$.
 These meta-nodes are in-turn connected to a single meta-node, that we denote as the sink.
 After adding the meta-nodes we set the link capacities as follows:

-- We set the flow capacity of a link (u, v) from the collapsed graph that is not connected with any metanode to $\frac{b{uv}}{\max{\forall \bar{u} \in \mathcal{N}(\bar{v})}(b{\bar{u}\bar{v}})}$.
+- We set the flow capacity of a link (u, v) from the collapsed graph that is not connected with any meta-node to $\frac{b{uv}}{\max{\forall \bar{u} \in \mathcal{N}}(\bar{v})(b{\bar{u}}\bar{v})}$.
 Setting such capacity puts an upper limit on the maximum number of VLinks that can be routed through these links.
 Although this can lead to resource fragmentation and in the worst case rejection of a VN, it ensures that no capacity constraints are violated. - We set the capacity of the links incident to a meta-node to 1.
-This guarantees that at most $|\mathcal{N}(\bar{v})|$ flows can be pushed from source to sink.
+This guarantees that at most |N(v)| flows can be pushed from source to sink.

-Stage 4: Addition of Referee Nodes: Location constraint sets of different VNodes in a single VN may overlap.
-We denote such VNodes as "conflicting nodes" and the intersection of their location constraint sets as the "conflict set".
+Stage 4 (Addition of Referee Nodes): Location constraint sets of different VNodes in a single VN may overlap.
+We denote such VNodes as conflicting nodes and the intersection of their location constraint sets as the conflict set.
 Every node in the conflict set is denoted as a conflict node.
 When conflicting VNodes are incident to the same start node, we end up with an augmented graph where all the nodes in the conflict set are connected to more than one meta-node.
-This is problematic because EK may end up routing multiple VLinks via the same conflict node, thereby violating the oneto-one node placement constraint.
+This is problematic because EK may end up routing multiple VLinks via the same conflict node, thereby violating the one-to-one node placement constraint.
 To resolve this issue, we introduce "Referee Nodes" (Ref-Nodes).
-Ref-Nodes are metanodes that are added to resolve the case of conflicting VNodes.
+Ref-Nodes are meta-nodes that are added to resolve the case of conflicting VNodes.
 In presence of a conflict, conflict nodes will be connected to more than one meta-node at the same time.
 Ref-Nodes are thus introduced to break this concurrency by removing the conflicting connections, and replacing them with a single connection to a Ref-node.
 The Ref-node is subsequently connected to all the meta-nodes of the conflicting nodes.
 This ensures that at most a single VLink will be routed through any conflict node.
 Further, when a conflict node is selected to host a given VNode, no other IP nodes for the same VNode will be selected, thereby ensuring an one-to-one assignment.